scorelab/fact-bounty/README.md

 # How to Contribute

 - First fork the repository and clone it.
-- You can open issue regarding any prolem according to the given issue template.
+- You can open issue regarding any problem according to the given issue template.
 - Make changes and do the PR according to the given template.